nldblanch/js-content/Pull Request Demo/README.md

 # Pull Requests

-this is an idea me and Merlin had to teach people how to create pull requets
+this is an idea me and Merlin had to teach people how to create pull requests